 Here are some ideas on what to see South of Amman.

 Mount Nebo is one of the most sacred places in Jordan, where the memorial of Moses is located.
 It’s the mountain from where the Jewish prophet Moses saw the Promised Land.
 On a clear day, you can even see Jerusalem.
 It’s about 37 km from Amman and about 10 km from Madaba.

 From Mount Nebo, you can also see Machaerus (Mukawir), another place of historical interest.
 There is not much left of what was originally a fortified mountain where, according to Josephus Flavius, Herod the Great had John the Baptist executed.

-If you stay in Madaba or Amman you can reach Mount Nebo or Mukawir by taxi.
+If you stay in Madaba or Amman, you can reach Mount Nebo or Mukawir by taxi.
 There are no regular buses from Amman to Mount Nebo.

 The resort area is located about 60 km from Amman.
-Unfortunately, there is no public transportation to get there so the only alternative, if you have not rented a car, is to get the by taxi.
+Unfortunately, there is no public transportation to get there so the only alternative, if you have not rented a car, is to get there by taxi.